tarnilok/tarnilok/README.md

 <h1 align="center">Hello, I'm Koray</h1>

 <h2 align="center">👉I'm a Husband, Father and Full-Stack Developer👈</h2>
-- ✍ I'm an IT student at Clarusway
+- ✍ I'm an IT student at Clarusway<br>
-- 🚀 Currently, I am working on HTML, CSS, JavaScript and Python
+- 🚀 Currently, I am working on HTML, CSS, JavaScript and Python<br>
-- 🙏 Please look into my repos, and don't avoid to give me advice
+- 🙏 Please look into my repos, and don't avoid to give me advice<br>
 <hr class="dotted">

 ### Languages and Tools I am using: